 Yes!
-Children can be on the ketogenic diet.
-It is a nutrient-dense diet that not only provides the nutrients needed for growth, but also can help with chronic health conditions that too many of our modern children suffer from.
+Kids can be on keto.
+The ketogenic diet is a nutrient-dense diet that not only provides the nutrients needed for growth, but also can help with chronic health conditions that too many of our modern children suffer from.

-I’ve had my kids on ‘keto’ off and on since my daughter (now 11) was 3.
+I’ve had my kids on low carb diets off and on since my daughter (now 11) was 3.
 They’ve thrived.
 See above?
 They’ve not only lived, but grown and been able to enjoy things such as Mammoth Hotsprings at Yellowstone National Park (pictured).

 In literature about the ketogenic diet, when a ketogenic diet is referred to they nearly always are talking about the classic 4:1 diet, which restricts protein, calories, and liquids.
 We talk more about the 4:1 diet here.